Bill and Will's Synth

 Table of Contents

-This page has become really long, so here's a table of contents that we hope will make it easier to traverse:
+This documentation has become so long that we've broken it into three separate pages and sections within them.
+Here's a table of contents that we hope will make it easier to traverse them:

 Parts - presents a Bill of Materials and notes about it